amido/stacks-dotnet-cqrs/README.md

 - `stacks-cqrs-app`.
 The full CQRS template including source + build infrastructure.
 - `stacks-add-cqrs`.
 A special template that can add `CQRS` functionality and projects to your existing Web API solution
-- `stacks-cqrs-events-webapi`.
+- `stacks-cqrs-webapi`.
 A template for the `api` project.
 If you need a CQRS WebAPI that can publish messages to ServiceBus or SQS, this is the template to use.
 - `stacks-asb-worker`.
 This template contains a background worker application that reads and handles messages from a ServiceBus subscription.
 - `stacks-az-func-asb-listener`.
 Template containing an Azure Function project with a single function that has a Service Bus subscription trigger.
 The function receives the message and deserializes it.
 - `stacks-az-func-aeh-listener`.
 Template containing an Azure Function project with a single function that has a Event Hub trigger.
 The function receives the message and deserializes it.